battlemon-project/contracts/README.md

 ### `nft_total_supply`

-> Returns the total supply of non-fungible tokens and "0" if there are no tokens.
+> It's a view method.
+Returns the total supply of non-fungible tokens and "0" if there are no tokens.

 **Example**